数据代理

 How to Fill in the Vector Database Address?

-Follow the AI Assistant Deployment Documentation to complete the installation and deployment of related services.
+Simply follow the AI Assistant Deployment Documentation to complete the installation and deployment of the related services.
 No manual input is required.

 Does it support other vector models?

 Currently, it is not supported.
-If you have any requirements, please contact the support engineer.
+If needed, please contact the support engineer.

 What are the differences between the Data Agent Sidebar and ChatBI?